Clapp oscillator: Circuit

 The capacitors C_{1} and C_{2} are usually much larger than C_{0}, so the 1/C_{0} term dominates the other capacitances, and the frequency is near the series resonance of L and C_{0}.
 Clapp's paper gives an example where C_{1} and C_{2} are 40 times larger than C_{0}; the change makes the Clapp circuit about 400 times more stable than the Colpitts oscillator for capacitance changes of C_{2}.

 Capacitors C_{0}, C_{1} and C_{2} form a voltage divider that determines the amount of feedback voltage applied to the transistor input.

-Although, the Clapp circuit is used as a variable frequency oscillator (VFO) by making C_{0} a variable capacitor, Vackář states that the Clapp oscillator "can only be used for operation on fixed frequencies or at the most over narrow bands (max. about 1:1.2)."
+Although the Clapp circuit is used as a variable frequency oscillator (VFO) by making C_{0} a variable capacitor, Vackář states that the Clapp oscillator "can only be used for operation on fixed frequencies or at the most over narrow bands (max. about 1:1.2)."
 The problem is that under typical conditions, the Clapp oscillator's loop gain varies as f^{ −3}, so wide ranges will overdrive the amplifier.
 For VFOs, Vackář recommends other circuits.
 See Vackář oscillator.

+Practical example

+The schematic shows an example with component values.
+Instead of field-effect transistors, other active components such as bipolar junction transistors or vacuum tubes, capable of producing gain at the desired frequency, could be used.

+The common drain amplifier has a high input impedance and a low output impedance.
+Therefore the amplifier input, the gate, is connected to the high impedance top of the LC circuit C0, C1, C2, L1 and the amplifier output, the source, is connected to the low impedance tap of the LC circuit.
+The grid leak C3 and R1 sets the operating point automatically through grid leak bias.
+A smaller value of C3 gives less harmonic distortion, but requires a larger load resistor.
+The supply current for J1 flows through the radio frequency choke L2 to ground.
+The oscillator radio frequency current uses C2, because for the oscillator frequency this component has less reactance.
+The load resistor RL is part of the simulation, not part of the circuit.